 We will ensure tenants are able to exchange homes with tenants of local authorities or other registered social landlords as long as they are eligible under our Lettings Policy and subject to the consent of both landlords.
 Starter, Probationary and Assured Shorthold Tenants do not have the right to exchange.

 Secure tenants will have a legislative right to Mutual Exchange, where as Assured tenants will have a contractual right under the terms of their tenancy.
-Grounds for refusal may be different
+Grounds for refusal may be different, we will ensure that our resident is clear on the reason for refusal

 Succession